arslan-khan/my-reads/README.md

 **Note: This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).**

+1 - Before you start working, you first need to setup your environment.
+Make sure you have the following installed:

 - [Git](https://git-scm.com/)
 - [NodeJS](https://nodejs.org/en/)
 - [Yarn](https://yarnpkg.com/en/) (npm alternative but much better)